AnomalyInnovations/toolbeam-cli/README.md

     - query

-      Parameter will be added to the query string for the request.
+      Parameter will be added to the query string for the request using the query string format `foo=1&bar=value`.

     - header

       Parameter will be added as a custom header for the request.